Dog collar vs harness: know what's right for you & top safety tips

-The most popular choice for dogs has to be collars.
+The most popular choice of training gear for dogs has to be collars.
 Dog collars come in a variety of styles, types and each has their own purpose.

 Traditional Collars are a relatively better choice if your dog is trained and does not pull on the lead.
 Such collars also offer exceptional comfort, do not constrict your dog's neck and can be left attached for long periods of time.